Gordi42/fridom/docs/source/tutorials/using_models/grid_and_modelsettings.rst

 The model parameters vary depending on the model.
 For example, in the 2D shallow water model, parameters include the Coriolis frequency :math:`f_0` and the wave speed, :math:`c^2 = gH`, where :math:`g` is gravitational acceleration and :math:`H` is the mean water depth.
 For a full description of model parameters, refer to the model documentation.

-The following code snippets demonstrate how to create and setup a ModelSettings object for the 2D shallow water model, using the previously created grid:
+The following code snippets demonstrate how to create and setup a ModelSettings object for the 2D shallow water model:

 .. code-block:: python
+    :caption: Creating a ModelSettings object

+    import fridom.shallowwater as sw

+    grid = sw.grid.cartesian.Grid(N=(256,256), L=(1,1), periodic_bounds=(True, True))

     # Settings parameters for the 2D Shallow Water Model
     f0   = 1e-4   # Coriolis frequency in 1/s